 I’m currently studying a Master’s Degree in Business Management at Queen’s University Belfast.
 During my studies, I am volunteering my time as the Corporate Relations Executive (CRE) of Enactus Belfast, a society at QUB which uses the power of entrepreneurial action to help create impact for local communities in need, including people deemed to be homeless to give them soft skills that could help them gain employment in the long run.

-I applied to the Generation UK-China Scholarship during my final undergraduate year studying History as an opportunity to fill my summer with adventure, excitement and a new opportunity to step into the global business world and better understand business in an international context.
-Applying to the Generation UK-China Scholarship was the perfect chance to step out of the comfort zone and be one step closer to fulfilling my dream of an international career.
+I applied to the Generation UK-China Internship during my final undergraduate year studying History as an opportunity to fill my summer with adventure, excitement and a new opportunity to step into the global business world and better understand business in an international context.
+Applying to the Generation UK-China Internship was the perfect chance to step out of the comfort zone and be one step closer to fulfilling my dream of an international career.

 Tell us what working in China was like?

 Working in China was surreal!
 I got the opportunity to meet so many new people, attend business seminars throughout Shanghai, and had a great night life!
 One of the highlights of working in China was being invited to an exclusive Business Seminar with Citibank in their Shanghai headquarters.
 Working in Shanghai and gaining international experience in business and marketing was much more than what I expected!
 I worked as a business intern for a start-up company called Tea Plays in the French Concession of Shanghai.